EEJSS/Discord-Webcam-Macro/README.md

 When you click your macro the program will find the Discord process then calculate the position of the webcam button based off of the position & dimensions of the Discord window.

-The call must be opened on your discord app for this to work.

 # How To Change Macro
 On first launch you will be brought to the settings window.